pnnl/mass1/scripts/cross-section/README.md

 ## Utilities

+These utilities are provided as-is.
+There is little or no documentation (except the code itself).
+Some are still used often by the authors; others are quite old and in probably in need of maintenance.

 * `CHARIMAarea.pl`

-   This computes the cross section area of each cross section in a file at a specified elevation.
+   This computes cross section area for each cross section in a file at a specified elevation.

 * `CHARIMAextract.pl`

+   Extracts a subset of cross sections from a file.
+A range of IDs or river miles.

+* `CHARIMAfill.pl`